 Mana: The Obrimos' power with Prime allows them control over the very fabric of magic itself.

-Shamans on the Path of Ecstasy, who Awakened to the Watchtower of the Stone Book in the Realm of the Primal Wild, the Thyrsus are wild, primal, and passionate.
+Shamans and Ecstatics on the Path of Ecstasy, who Awakened to the Watchtower of the Stone Book in the Realm of the Primal Wild, the Thyrsus are wild, primal, and passionate.
 Their ability with Life and Spirit magic makes them strong and gives them many allies among beasts and spirits alike, but this magic is wild and untamed and limits their ability to work with the Mind of another.
 Associated with the Moon (XVIII) Tarot.

 Ludd Was Right: Averted.
 Most Thyrsus don't have a problem with civilization; and an entire Legacy of Shamans, the Neocologists, devote themselves to uniting the natural and the artificial.
 That said, there are Thyrsus apostates that are hostile to civilization.